 The corridors of the fort show the textured walls of the original structure, which contain seashells.

-A 30 AED ticket will grant entrance to the fort as well as the House of Artisans and The Cultural Foundation.
+House of Artisans and The Cultural Foundation.
 The Al Hosn police force, who provide entertainment through marches and ceremonies, will guide you along the tour.
 Emiratis employed at the historical and cultural complex walk around the premises in their traditional dress, black abayas and white kandooras standing out among the tourists.

 After visiting the fort, you can access the House of Artisans through the back exit.
 Every 45 minutes a workshop on Emirati coffee is open to tourists, with hosts explaining the traditions and history linked to making the coffee and the utensils used.
 The rest of the building is home to exhibits on artisanal traditions of the UAE, with multiple workshops to accompany the informative images and panels.